Coming soon

 Our view

-The VCTs give investors exposure to a concentrated portfolio of companies with a focus on data, application software, tech-enabled services, and new media sectors.
-YFM is building an enviable track record investing in these sectors.
+The British Smaller Companies VCTs are among the most established in the market.
+They provide investors with exposure to a portfolio of companies with a focus on data, application software, tech-enabled services, and new media sectors.
+The manager, YFM, hosts an experienced and well-resourced team, and has built an enviable track record within the VCTs’ favoured sectors.

-The VCTs’ portfolio includes several promising companies, such as Matillion, the data analytics business and the largest position in both VCTs, Outpost, the visual FX business, Unbiased, the financial adviser review site and Displayplan, the in store “point of purchase” displays provider.
+The VCTs’ portfolio includes several promising companies, such as Matillion, the data analytics business and the largest position in both VCTs, Outpost, the visual FX business, Unbiased, the financial adviser review site and Vypr, the consumer intelligence platform, now the fifth largest holding in the VCTs.

 In our view, YFM continues to build on its established reputation as an experienced investor in B2B software and data & analytics businesses.
 The team’s area of expertise and investment strategy is well reflected in both the existing portfolio and recent investments.
 We believe this offer could be worth considering – experienced investors should form their own view.